 If I got on this episode right now and I said, “Well you know, I kinda want to teach you about sales calls.
 You see, they are sort of important.
 And if you want to have a successful business, you might want to take my word for it.”

 Do you think you would keep listening to me?
 Heck no!
 Why would you waste your time?
-Unfortunately this is exactly how many of business owners are showing up to their sales calls in their business.
+Unfortunately, this is exactly how many business owners are showing up to their sales calls in their business.
 YIKES!

 How do you show up with certainty?